New gene therapy aims to fix immune system in rare disease

 Summary

-This study tests a new gene therapy for people with chronic granulomatous disease (CGD), a genetic disorder that makes them prone to severe infections.
-The treatment takes the patient's own stem cells, adds a missing gene in the lab, and puts them back into the body.
-The goal is to help the immune system work better and reduce infections.
-Up to 10 people aged 3 and older will take part and be followed for 3 years.
+This study tests a new gene therapy for people with chronic granulomatous disease (CGD), a genetic disorder that weakens the immune system and makes them prone to serious infections.
+The treatment takes the patient's own blood stem cells, adds a missing gene in the lab, and puts them back into the body.
+Up to 10 people aged 3 and older will be treated and followed for 3 years to see if the therapy helps control the disease.

 Disclaimer